 -

-Turn off the Sauté mode and put the lid on the pot.
+Turn off the Sauté setting and put the lid on the pot.
 Turn the steam release knob to the Sealing position.

 -

-Press the Manual (or Pressure Cook) button, then the + or - button to choose 8 minutes.
+Press the Manual (or Pressure Cook) button, then the +/- button or dial to choose 8 minutes.
 High pressure.

 -

-When the cooking cycle has ended, let the pot sit and naturally release the steam for 10 minutes.
-Then turn the knob and manually release the remaining steam.
+When the cooking cycle has ended, let the pot sit undisturbed to naturally release the pressure for 10 minutes.
+Then turn the knob and manually release the remaining pressure/steam.

 -